patchamama/The-last-book-page/README-backend.md

 python3 manage.py migrate
 ```

-### In order to use JSON web tokens we will be using the Django rest auth library, install by typing in the command:
+### To use JSON web tokens we will be using the Django rest auth library, install by typing in the command:

 ```
 pip3 install dj-rest-auth